Mashed Cauliflower (Video)

 - ¼ cup of Pecorino Romano cheese

-- 2 tbsp.
-Earth Balance (or organic butter… whatever you have)
+- 2 tbsp. organic butter

 - Salt and pepper to taste